git/git.github.io/SoC-2016-Ideas.md

 hence it should be grouped with another one (typically another bisect-related idea).

+### "git rebase" improvements

+#### "git status" during non-interactive rebase

+Since 84e6fb9 (status: give more information during rebase -i, 2015-07-06), "git status" gives some useful information like previously applied and next commits when an interactive rebase is stopped.
+The same could be done for non-interactive rebase.

+This is a small project that can be a used as a warm-up (perhaps:
+"extended warm-up"?) before tackling another one.

+#### Port parts of "git rebase" to a C helper

+Some pieces of code are currently duplicated between `wt-status.c` and `git-rebase--interactive.sh` (read_rebase_todolist/abbrev_sha1_in_line in C and expand_todo_ids/collapse_todo_ids in shell).
+It would be nice to let the shell version use directly the C version through a C helper to reduce code duplication and increase consistency (we've already been hit by subtle difference between different versions of a `git-rebase-todo` file ...).

+This would need:

+* libification of read_rebase_todolist/abbrev_sha1_in_line

+* Introduction of a new internal command like git-rebase--helper (see bisect--helper for a prior example) that call it

+* Use it from git-rebase--interactive.sh

+This would open the door to other uses of C within "rebase -i", and possibly a step-by-step port of the shell code to C in the long run.

+This is a relatively small project that should be combined with another one to give a proper GSoC project.

 ### "git config --unset" improvement

 "git config", when removing the last variable in a section, leaves an